nikeethr/KaggleTitanic/Notes/Phase1.md

 - Perhaps privacy, it may be in the best interest of the passangers that whoever has access to this list not know the locations of passangers.
 - Although...
-I would assume that when signing off someone has a record of which cabin each passanger belongs to (just like in a hotel?)
+I would assume that when signing off someone has a record of which cabin each passanger belongs to (just like in a hotel?).
 - Even so the ones that were filled up were done by families, perhaps this is necessary in order to locate family members in times of emergency.